saujanya-hue/dsai-gate/Artificial-Intelligence-Readme.md

 ## <a name="notes"></a>Notes

-Review these comprehensive notes to reinforce your grasp of Probability and Statistics:
+Review these comprehensive notes to reinforce your grasp :

 ---

 ## <a name="articles"></a>Articles

-Read insightful articles on Probability and Statistics to gain additional insights:
+Read insightful articles to gain additional insights:

+- CODING EXAMPLES : [**"Python Code for Artificial Intelligence: A Modern Approach, 4th Ed"**](https://github.com/aimacode/aima-python) by  by Stuart Russell and Peter Norvig
+ You can use this in conjunction with a course on AI, or for study on your own.

 ---